AngleProtocol/merkl-docs/mechanisms/hooks/README.md

 Addresses that fail to meet either the token amount or duration threshold are excluded from the campaign’s rewards, ensuring incentives are focused on long-term participants rather than short-term holders.

+## 🌍 Worldchain ID

+Merkl enables filtering of rewarded users by leveraging Worldchain's identity system, World ID, which allows users to anonymously and securely verify that they are real and unique humans. (https://docs.world.org/world-id)

 ## 🔄 Dynamic Boosting – API Hook

 Merkl provides several methods to manage dynamic boosting through an API.
 Here are the different methods available: